City of Millbrae

 - Tree trunk sections and large tree limbs

-Christmas trees will be picked up on your assigned yard waste pickup day.
-Place the tree next to the yard waste bin.
+Christmas trees: Place the tree next to the yard waste cart.
 If it is over 6 feet tall, cut the tree in half.
 Remove the stand and all decorations and lights.
 Flocked trees cannot be recycled with South San Francisco Scavenger Company.
-Take your flocked tree to be recycled for a ten dollar fee to Shoreway Recycling & Disposal Center, 333 Shoreway Rd., San Carlos, (650) 592-2411
+Take your flocked tree to be recycled for a fee to Shoreway Environmental Center, 333 Shoreway Rd., San Carlos, (650) 802-8355.

 Apartments, Condos, and other Multi-Family Dwellings